wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### Major missing features

-- Bulk importers!
+- Bulk importers (not implemented at all now)

-- Security / permission checking is not implemented at all now.
+- Security / permission checking (not implemented at all now)

 - Add support for filters (even if everything has to happen on the client for now).
   - We may also need to modify the KijiColumnFilter interface to have a method like: